When is pipe stress analysis required?

 As systems change, there may be situations where engineers need to solve dynamic problems in piping such as an increase in mechanical or acoustic vibration.
 Pipe stress analysis can be used to determine whether those increases are jeopardising the structural or operational integrity of the piping system.

-Pipe stress analysis with ROHR2
+Pipe stress analysis with CAESAR II

 In other news

 DOCAN are excited to be attending the Energy Exports Conference 2023 in Aberdeen this w...

 An insight into DOCAN’s Middle East engineering consultancy services